If you are taking IELTS remotely at home or elsewhere, you can find out more about the setup and requirements in our IELTS Online section.

-- If you want to make a complaint about your test day, you must do this within one week of the test date by filling in a Test Day Incident Form.
+- If you want to make a complaint about your test day, you must do this at the earliest opportunity by filling in the Complaint Form.

 If you requested special arrangements as a result of a disability or other condition, adjustments will be made for you on the day of your test.

 - Follow all instructions carefully and remember that in the Writing parts of the test, you will be required to write a specific number of words.